 If you are convicted or found guilty of an offence against s 49(1)(j) for driving while exceeding the prescribed concentration of alcohol and drugs, after submitting to a blood analysis within three hours of driving, the court must cancel your driver licence or learner permit, and disqualify you from driving for a minimum period set out in Schedule 1AB of the RSA.
-The table is set out below.

 The disqualification periods are significant, even for a first offence, and the period of disqualification doubles for subsequent offences.
 This reflects how very seriously the court approaches drivers who drink, use drugs and drive.
 It is important to keep in mind that these disqualification periods are the absolute minimum, and you may receive an even longer time off the road if a Magistrate believes it is necessary.